learn-academy-2023-india/assessment-1-MEgner410/interview-questions.md

 2. What is the difference between an array's index and its value?

-Your answer: an array's index will list the data inside either zero-indexed (0,1,2,3) or not (1,2,3,4) , the value is the data that is stored as variables in the array .
+Your answer: an array's index will list the data inside either zero-indexed (0,1,2,3) or not (1,2,3,4) , the value: is the data that is stored as variables in the array.

-Researched answer: index used a place holder in the value of the array
+Researched answer: index used as a place holder in the value of the array

-  value  used to define the varuables types value being used in the indexs
+  value: is used to define the varuables types being used in the indexs

 3. Compare and contrast arrays and strings.
 Please include ways in which they are the same and ways in which they are different.

-Your answer: Arrays identified in code by [] brackets it is similar type data that are stored and must be specifcally identified by a value ex. console.log [2,3,4,5,6,]
+Your answer: Arrays identified in code by [] brackets, it is a similar type of data that are stored, and must be specifcally identified by a value ex. console.log [2,3,4,5,6,]

 strings are identified by "" a sequence of charators that is not a primitive data type ex. console log "apples"

 Researched answer:
-in jaca strings is bascily treat as an object which repersents a sequence of charaters
+in javascript strings bascily treat data as an object which repersents a sequence of charaters

- a string can be turned into a array an array can be turned back into a string
+ a string can be turned into a array with .split an array can be turned back into a string with .join

-arrays a collection of elements that are in a contigous memory location arrays can contain primitive and objections (non-primitive) refrences
+arrays are a collection of elements that are in a contigous memory location. arrays can contain primitive and objections (non-primitive) refrences

 4. STRETCH: What are the four pillars of object oriented programming?